NotationCapital/Operating-Manual/README.md

 ## Why We Exist

-__Our mission is to be the most helpful venture firm in the world for technical founding teams on day 0 of a new startup__.
+__Our mission is to be the most helpful venture firm in the world for product-obsessed founding teams on day 0 of a new startup__.
 We believe all the glory to be had is in working with founders before what they’re building becomes obviously of value, even if it means investing in products and markets that (initially) seem fringe.

-We invest in 8-10 new projects per year that tend to be tech heavy, scalable software products, often based in NYC, but more selectively in Tier 2 ecosystems like Boston, Toronto, and LA.
+We invest in 8 new startups per year that tend to be tech heavy, scalable software products, often based in NYC, but more selectively in Tier 2 ecosystems like Boston, Toronto, and LA.

+## Our Core Values

+* To bring the deepest levels of respect, professionalism, and empathy to our work every day.
+* To always value diversity of thought, culture, gender, race, sexual orientation, and all our many differences.
+* To work extraordinarily hard for the founders we partner with, and to build a firm of lasting value in NYC.
+* To always try to do the right thing and to do the things we say we’re going to do.
+* To strive to be intellectually curious and optimistic about our future.
+* To value teamwork and collaboration amongst our partnership and with all of the founders in the Notation network.
+* To win by building great products, valuing our collective customers, and creating significant financial outcomes.

 ## Who We Are